Duty and Honor

 "Duty and Honor" is the seventh episode of the first season of the period drama television series The Americans.
 It originally aired on FX in the United States on March 13, 2013.
+This episode features Andrzej Bielawski's character who is loosely based on Jerzy Popiełuszko, a Polish Catholic priest and dissident who became associated with Solidarity.

 Plot

 Philip Jennings (Matthew Rhys) is sent to New York City to discredit a Polish dissident.
 He meets up with Irina Semenova (Marina Squerciati), a former lover whom he knew back in Russia.
 They attend a travel agent convention where Irina poses as a travel agent from Montreal.
 Irina tells Philip that she has been waiting a long time to see him again.
 Irina is set to meet with Charles Duluth (Reg Rogers), a journalist and contact of Philip's, and Andrzej Bielawski, a Polish resistance leader who has been ordained a priest despite having a wife and children whom he has deserted to pursue his religious vocation.
 Irina pretends to be Polish.

 The three of them go out to dinner.
 Shortly after, Charles leaves Irina and Andrzej alone.
 As they walk back to the hotel, Irina convinces Andrzej to let his guards hang back and give them more peace.
 Philip, dressed as a mugger, steals from them and the guards give chase.
 Later at the hotel, Irina drugs Andrzej.
 Philip apologizes to Irina for hurting her during the mugging.
 She tells him that he fathered a child with her, who is now 18 years old.
 Irina tells Philip that she wants to start a new life with him, before Philip beats her, giving her bruises on her face.
 Andrzej wakes up the next morning as a US official enters with photos of the beaten Irina, claiming that she was brutally beaten and raped by Andrzej.